Cleaning Jewelry Tips & Techniques

 TORTOISESHELL

-Wash with warm soapy water, rise and dry thoroughly.
+Wash with warm soapy water, rinse and dry thoroughly.
 Then, either apply a fine, white wax polish or wipe on a little almond oil.

 TURQUOISE